 'Fountain', a urinal that was declared to be a work of art in 1917, is perhaps the best-known conceptual object of the 20th century.
-Signed 'R. Mutt', it was submitted anonymously to an exhibition by the Society of Independent Artists in New York; since then, everyday objects can be 'readymades' and qualify as art too.
-Marcel Duchamp (1887-1968) claimed authorship of the work.
+As so-called 'readymades', everyday objects can qualify as art too.
+Signed 'R. Mutt', the object was submitted anonymously to the exhibition of the Society of Independent Artists in New York, but due to its provocative questioning of the concept of art it was not displayed.
+Marcel Duchamp (1887-1968) claimed authorship of the work almost two decades later.
 However, there are rumours that it was not he who masterminded it but rather the Dada artist Elsa von Freytag-Loringhoven (1874-1927).